Economic Spectrum: A Detailed Summary

 Table of Contents

-Economics on the spectrum refers to the different types of economics systems that exist around the world.
+The economic spectrum refers to the different types of economics systems that exist around the world.
 In fact, the three main types of economic systems are: command economy, free market economy and mixed economy.
 Instead of being just one type, economies exist on a spectrum – from pure free-market capitalism on one end to complete government-controlled communism on the other.
 Most modern countries fall somewhere in between, combining aspects of both, which is referred to as a mixed economy.

 WHAT IS ECONOMICS?